atomisthq/docs/docs/tutorials/prevent-new-vulnerabilities.md

   <img alt="Image Digest" src="../img/ratchet/EnableWorkflows.png" width="90%" style="text-align:center;"/>
 </figure>

-This action requires three [secrets to be configured](https://docs.github.com/en/actions/reference/encrypted-secrets) in your new GitHub repo:
+Create three [secrets to be configured](https://docs.github.com/en/actions/reference/encrypted-secrets){: target="_source"}
+in your new GitHub repo:

 - `DOCKER_USERNAME` must be set to your Docker ID
 - `DOCKER_PASSWORD` is an [Access Token for your Docker Hub account](https://hub.docker.com/settings/security)
 - `DOCKER_REPOSITORY` is the name of the repository you created on Docker Hub (e.g. `nodetest` if you followed our suggestion).
 This is the repository that has the webhook pointing to Atomist.

-After you’ve added these secrets, you should see 3 repository secrets.
+After completing this, you should see 3 repository secrets.

 <figure style="text-align: center;">
   <img alt="Image Digest" src="../img/ratchet/ConfigureSecrets.png" width="90%" style="text-align:center;"/>